 During winter, plants go into a hibernation state, consuming less water.
 Watering every three weeks will be too much, so cut back to once a month or every four weeks.

 Location, container type, lighting, and potting soil type will also influence your watering schedule.

 When setting your watering schedule, consider the location of your aloe plant.
 Aloes love bright indirect light indoors.

 If located in a bright area with intense light next to a window, it may need more frequent watering.

 Soil type and soil conditions will influence water schedules.
 Aloe plants thrive in soil with superior drainages, such as soil containing:

 - Tree bark

 Cactus soil mix is an ideal potting mix for aloe plants.
 Always use a pot with a drainage hole.

 Aloe may do fine in regular draining soil.
 The plants will need less watering due to excess moisture.
-Avoid overwatering can lead to root damage and root rot.
+Avoid overwatering Aloes as they can lead to root damage and root rot.

 The aloe root system is very shallow.